-Beneficiaries are the primary focus of your last will and testament and/or trusts set up on their behalf.
+They are the primary focus of your estate plan, especially your last will and testament and/or trusts set up on their behalf.

 In some states you can also use a Beneficiary Designation Form to provide more detail.
-You should make sure all beneficiary forms and others are filled out correctly.
+Be sure all beneficiary designation and other forms are filled out correctly and updated when you have a significant change in your life such as a marriage, new child, or divorce.

-Although they are not included in a will, beneficiaries can be named for many other assets such as a life insurance policy, a bank or brokerage account, securities or annuities, retirement accounts (IRA and 401k), or other transfer on death accounts.
-In some states, a beneficiary may be designated for motor vehicles and real estate.
+Beneficiaries can be named for many assets, such as a life insurance policy, a bank or brokerage account, securities or annuities, retirement accounts (IRA and 401k), or other transfer on death accounts, without a will.
+In some states, a beneficiary may be designated on deeds for motor vehicles and real estate.
+Be aware of restrictions that may exist on your beneficiary choice for each asset, for example:

 You can choose alternate/backup/contingent beneficiaries in the event something happens to one of your primary choices, designate multiple primary or contingent beneficiaries for the same asset, or provide details on how your assets would be distributed to the remaining beneficiaries.